10 Easy Exercises To Fight Hip Pain From Arthritis

 Low-Impact Aerobic Exercises

-It’s a good idea to do some form of low-impact exercise that won’t stress joints.
+It’s a good idea to do some form of low-impact exercise that won’t stress your joints.

-The buoyancy reduces stress on the joints while providing a great workout.
+The buoyancy decreases the stress on the joints while giving you a great workout.

 Walking in place and around your house can also be very helpful at first.

-When you feel strong enough you can go outside but I would advance slowly, you wouldn’t want to get to far from home and not be able to get back due to increased pain.
+When you feel strong enough you can go outside but I would advance slowly, you wouldn’t want to get to far from home and not be able to get back because of increased pain.

 Is Exercise Important When Experiencing Hip Pain From Arthritis?

-Staying active is very important, especially when it comes to managing hip arthritis pain.
+Staying active is very important, especially when it comes to hip arthritis pain.

-The right exercises not only help decrease discomfort but also strengthens the muscles around your joints, improve flexibility, and improve overall mobility.
+The right exercises not only help decrease discomfort but also strengthens the muscles around your joints, which improves flexibility and mobility.

 Think of movement as a way to reclaim your freedom and independence!